US classroom gunfight officer a 'hero'

 A 17-year-old student has confessed to the rampage, say authorities.

-Galveston County Sheriff Henry Trochesset said at a Monday news conference the officers rushed towards the sound of gunshots, as they had rehearsed during active shooter training.
+Galveston County Sheriff Henry Trochesset said at a Monday news conference the officers had rushed towards the sound of gunshots, just as they rehearsed during active shooter training.

-"When people were running from the gunfire, the officers were going to it," he said.

-"And every door they opened, they weren't sure what was on the other side of it, but they opened those doors continuously - time after time - until that school was cleared.
+"Every door they opened," he said, "they weren't sure what was on the other side of it, but they opened those doors continuously - time after time - until that school was cleared.

 "That's what you call a hero.
 They didn't run from it, they ran to it."